 At the evening of June 23, midsummer are celebrated with bonfires all over Denmark.
 On top of the fire, there will be a witch, ready to fly all the way to Bloksbjerg in Germany.

 History online : The fire was regarded as evil deprecating, and should preferably be lit with “wild” fire – fire that was made from scratch.
-In folk tradition there is a general perception that witches are especially active in the magical holy evenings, for example by collecting ingredients for their magic activities, or by traveling to witch meetings, either by Troms Church, or Brocken in the Harz Mountains.
-The fire should frighten them and prevent them from holding a rest.
+In folk tradition there is a general perception that witches are especially active in the magical holy evenings, for example by collecting ingredients for their magic activities, or by traveling to witch meetings, either at Troms Church, or at Bloksbjerg in the Harz Mountains.
+The fire should frighten them and prevent them from stopping for a rest.
 In addition, there is also a social custom, where you could meet and celebrate.

 This year, June 5 is not only celebrated because of Constitution Day, but also because 100 years have passed since women got the vote in Denmark.
 GOOGLE asked Danish Mette Ehlers to illustrate this on their DK frontpage.

 Decorated paper cutting is an old Danish Easter tradition.